Complaints Procedure

 Staff should follow the below procedures to ensure that their handling of complaints is appropriate.

-1. Any complaint of any nature whether verbal or written shall immediately be referred to the GCS Chairman.
-In the absence of the Chairman, reference will be made to one of the GCS Directors for review and processing in the meantime.
-If the Chairman or any Director are implicated in the complaint, they will be excluded from the review process apart from any involvement or input as may be required from them during the review process.
+1. Any complaint of any nature whether verbal or written shall immediately be referred to the GCS CEO.
+In the absence of the CEO, reference will be made to the Chairman or one of the GCS Directors for review and processing in the meantime.
+If the CEO, Chairman or any Director are implicated in the complaint, they will be excluded from the review process apart from any involvement or input as may be required from them during the investigation.

-2. The Chairman shall maintain a record of all complaints received and on receiving notification of a new complaint will enter appropriate details in the record.
+2. The CEO shall maintain a record of all complaints received and on receiving notification of a new complaint will enter appropriate details in the record.
+An acknowledgement will be provided to the complainant.

-3. The circumstances of the complaint will be fully investigated as a matter of priority and within three business days of the receipt of the complaint either a full written reply will be dispatched or the complainant will be advised in writing that the situation is being reviewed and that a full reply will be provided within a further ten business days.
+3. The circumstances of the complaint will be fully investigated as a matter of priority and within five business days of the receipt of the complaint either a full written reply will be provided or the complainant will be advised in writing (letter or email) that the situation is being reviewed and that a full reply will be provided within a further ten business days.
+A final response should be provided within twenty business days.

-5. The Chairman shall also be notified of complaints which have been settled and the terms on which settlement has been achieved.
-For this purpose a complaint is deemed to be settled when a full reply has been sent to the complainant and no response has been received after a period of four weeks has elapsed from the date on which the reply was dispatched, or if the complainant has confirmed that they are satisfied with the settlement and consider the complaint to be addressed and closed.
+4. The Board of Directors shall also be notified of complaints which are received and whether they were rejected or upheld and any compensation paid or the terms on which settlement has been achieved.
+For this purpose a complaint is deemed to be settled when a full reply has been sent to the complainant and no response has been received after a period of four weeks has elapsed from the date on which the reply was sent, or if the complainant has confirmed that they are satisfied with the outcome and consider the complaint to be addressed and closed.

-6. The record of complaints will be maintained by the Chairman for a period of five years prior to archiving or destruction.
+5. The record of complaints will be maintained by the CEO for a period of five years prior to archiving or destruction.

 Channel Islands Financial Ombudsman (“CIFO”)